XRF V2: A Dataset for Action Summarization with Wi-Fi Signals, and IMUs in Phones, Watches, Earbuds, and Glasses: Evaluation and Results

 \subsubsection{Action Summarization Results}

 We perform action summarization using three different LLM models: ChatGPT-4o, Qwen2.5-Plus, and DeepSeek-V3, all under their free plans.
-The consistency between predicted and real action summaries from five auditors is presented in Table~\ref{tab:rmc-results}.
+The consistency between predicted and real action summaries from five auditors is presented in Table~\ref{tab:rmc-results} and Fig~\ref{fig:visualization-table6-r4}.
 As shown in the table, auditors 1 to 4 consistently acknowledge that our LLMs' predictions for TAL demonstrate high alignment with ground truth, achieving a response meaning consistency~(RMC) of approximately 0.81.
 Auditor 5 exhibits slightly lower agreement with an RMC of 0.77.
-The mRMC across all auditors reaches 0.802, indicating XRFMamba achieves good TAL and action summarization results.
+The mRMC across all human auditors reaches 0.802, indicating that XRFMamba achieves strong performance in both temporal action localization and action summarization.
+The overall mRMC across all LLM-based evaluators is 0.794, which is closely aligned with the human assessment, demonstrating that the automated evaluation effectively replicates human judgments.

 Notably, the auditor-specific RMC values show minimal correlation with LLM selection, indicating that XRFMamba, when integrated with free-plan LLMs, can effectively function as an intelligent ambient sensing agent.
-Practical implementations of such agents - including personal assistants, health monitoring systems, and smart home controllers (as illustrated in Fig.~\ref{fig:smart-agent}) - demonstrate capabilities ranging from task management and personalized health tracking to environmental regulation, thereby significantly enhancing smart home ecosystems through multifunctional intelligent services.
+Practical implementations of such agents, including personal assistants, health monitoring systems, and smart home controllers (as illustrated in Fig.~\ref{fig:smart-agent}), demonstrate capabilities ranging from task management and personalized health tracking to indoor temperature control, thereby significantly enhancing smart home ecosystems through multifunctional intelligent services.